 By Team EarPeace

-For over ten years, here at EarPeace we have made the original high-fidelity ear-plug that musicians use to lower harmful decibel levels while enhancing the music experience.
+For over ten years, here at EARPEACE we have made the original high-fidelity musicians earplugs, used to lower harmful decibel levels while enhancing the music experience.
 This month, we are proud to announce that we are launching a Marching Band program to provide the same protection and experience to young musicians.
 We've already partnered with The Mighty Sound of Maryland, The Berklee College of Music, and The Huskies Prep Band, and are excited to now be able to expand to other college and high school band programs.

 We sat down with our Marching Band program director, Sarah White, to talk more about how this program developed and what Band Directors and School Administrators need to know in order to better protect their kids.

 EARPEACE: Tell me a little about how you became aware hearing protection was such a need for young musicians?